mehulagg/gitlab_test/doc/install/installation.md

 sudo apt-get install -y graphicsmagick
 ```

+NOTE: **Note:**
-**Note:** In order to receive mail notifications, make sure to install a mail server.
+In order to receive mail notifications, make sure to install a mail server.
 By default, Debian is shipped with exim4 but this [has problems](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/12754) while Ubuntu does not ship with one.
 The recommended mail server is postfix and you can install it with:

 ```shell
 sudo apt-get install -y postfix